 Plaque erected in 1984 by Greater London Council at Holy Trinity Church, Clapham Common, Clapham, London, SW4 0QZ, London Borough of Lambeth

 WILLIAM WILBERFORCE AND 'THE CLAPHAM SECT' WORSHIPPED IN THIS CHURCH.
 THEIR CAMPAIGNING RESULTED IN THE ABOLITION OF SLAVERY IN BRITISH DOMINIONS, 1833.

 Holy Trinity Church on Clapham Common North Side was once the meeting point for the Clapham Sect, led by William Wilberforce.
-Their campaigning resulted in the abolition of slavery in the British commonwealth.
+Their campaigning helped to bring about the abolition of slavery in the British Commonwealth.

 THE CLAPHAM SECT

 It’s exceptional for a church to be marked by a plaque, but the historical significance of Clapham’s Holy Trinity Church – or a particular group of its worshippers – was thought to merit commemoration.
 The church was built in 1776–8 and became the centre of the Clapham Sect between 1792 and 1814.

 Led by William Wilberforce, the Sect was a group of evangelical Anglicans who successfully campaigned for the abolition of slavery in British territories.
 The Act of Parliament received royal assent in 1833 and came into force in 1834.
 The apprenticeship system, which bound slaves to their ex-owners, was finally abolished in 1838.